cj-hilder/ble-hr-tool/README.md

 2. Open Bluetooth settings on your phone and unpair your watch or HR monitor there.
 3. **Crucial step:** Go into your watch or HR monitor's own settings menu and delete/unpair your phone from there.
 4. Try connecting again.

 ---

+##How to contribute

+Send your feedback, ideas, or bug reports to **chris at manawapace.app**.
+If you have been using the app and have detailed experience to share, that is especially welcome.

+Please include:
+- What activity or session type you were using
+- What you expected to happen or what you needed
+- What actually happened
+- Your sensor (e.g. Polar H10, other chest strap, watch)
+- Your device and Android version if relevant

+### A note on scope

+This is a personal project maintained by one person.
+There is no guarantee that any given suggestion will be implemented, or on any particular timeline.
+However, if you are finding this app useful and have ideas that could make it better I will happily do what I can to improve it.

+---